CakieChidi/Naive_bayes-machine-learning-/README.md

 # Naive_bayes-machine-learning-
 Naive Bayes ML model used for predicting a neo dataset.
+What do you think about it?